 What is it?

-This is an Android specific pattern found in the Robinhood app.
-It allows users to navigate a list of stocks through a table or by swiping through a horizontal list of floating views that are binded to an overflown row of tabs at the top of the page.
+This is an Android specific solution found in the Robinhood app.
+It allows users to navigate a list of stocks through a table or by swiping through a horizontal list of floating views that are bound to an overflown row of tabs at the top of the page.

 A user can navigate a table of stocks and see different data displayed in traditional column by column table fashion.